 To discover why costly lawsuits keep increasing in California, see More California Employers Are Getting Hit with PAGA Claims published by the Society for Human Resource Management.

-To understand California’s perennially difficult business environment and for details about businesses exiting the state in big numbers, see our comprehensive report “Why Companies Leave California” – which has been recognized by The Economist, Wall Street Journal, Investor’s Business Daily, Forbes and countless other media outlets. – Joe Vranich.
+Joe Vranich understands California’s perennially difficult business environment and his writings about the topic have been recognized by The Economist, Wall Street Journal, Investor’s Business Daily, Forbes and countless other media outlets.